Ofiregev/Ex2_oop/README.md

 We asked to implement interfaces of directed weighted graphs and of directed weighted graphs algorithms, and to represent the graphs by GUI presentation.

-The graph needs to be load from a json file, I used json_simple.jar library.
+The graph needs to be load from a json file, we used json_simple.jar library.

 *Project Materials*

-For understanding all the problem space i assisted the videos of William Fiset and wikipedia:
+For understanding all the problem space we assisted the videos of William Fiset and wikipedia:

 https://www.youtube.com/channel/UCD8yeTczadqdARzQUp29PJw
 https://en.wikipedia.org/wiki/Directed_graph
 https://en.wikipedia.org/wiki/Graph_center
 https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm

-Also, for few of the algorithms implementations i assisted GeeksForGeeks and StackOverFlow forums. https://www.geeksforgeeks.org/ https://stackoverflow.com/
+Also, for few of the algorithms implementations we assisted GeeksForGeeks and StackOverFlow forums. https://www.geeksforgeeks.org/ https://stackoverflow.com/